-As an association focused on advancing the scientific, clinical, professional and educational aspects of Toxicology and Therapeutic Drug Monitoring (TDM), MATT provides a network for interested individuals in the Midwest.
-MATT membership includes professionals such as clinical and forensic toxicologists, medical technologists, pharmacologists, pathologists, physicians and clinical chemists.
+As an association focused on advancing the scientific, clinical, professional, and education aspects of Toxicology and Therapeutic Drug Monitoring (TDM), MATT provides a network for interested individuals in the Midwest and across the country.
+MATT membership includes professionals such as clinical and forensic toxicologists, medical technologists, pharmacologists, pathologists, physicians, and clinical chemists.
 The educational components consist of meetings rotating throughout major Midwest cities.
-It is the intent that meeting locations will be readily accessible, by car, to most of the members.
+It is the intent the meeting locations will be readily accessible, by car, to most of the members.
 In addition, the membership receives a newsletter on a regular basis.
-MATT strives to advance the science, research, clinical services and education in various areas of Toxicology and Therapeutic Drug Monitoring.
+MATT strives to advance the science, research, clinical services, and education in various areas of Toxicology and TDM.

-- To advance the science, research, clinical services and education in Clinical and Forensic Toxicology and Therapeutic Drug Monitoring.
+To advance the science, research, clinical services, and education in Clinical and Forensic Toxicology and TDM.

-- To offer a newsletter for the membership.
+To offer a newsletter for the membership of MATT.